-In addition, it is the hope that supervision would eventually have a wide range of impacts in the life of the curate (and the wider Church), including:
+In addition, it is the hope that supervision would eventually have a wide range of impacts on the life of the curate (and the wider Church), including:

-- 1. Reduced symptoms of isolation and stress amongst its ordained ministers (such as sickness and vulnerability) through a realistic and regular structure of collegiality and accountability in which ministers are regularly sharing the detail of their practice and being listened to - 2.
+- 1. Reduced symptoms of isolation and stress amongst its ordained ministers (such as sickness and vulnerability) through a realistic and regular structure of collegiality and accountability in which ministers regularly share the details of their practice and are listened to - 2.
 A more intentional use of ordained ministers' time through the opportunity that supervision provides for ministers to think theologically and practically about priorities - 3.
 A more robust handling of risks in church life, including those relating to safeguarding through explicit attention to risk identification and risk management in supervision